-Sport Canterbury has been working with Sport NZ Ihi Aotearoa (SNZ) to advocate for well-connected neighbourhoods through play.
+Sport Canterbury has been working with Ihi Aotearoa to advocate for well-connected neighbourhoods through play.

-This work is part of the Neighbourhood Play System, a model developed by SNZ.
-This system aims to grow play in neighbourhoods through projects co-designed with schools and kura, and the local community.
+This work is part of the Neighbourhood Play System, a model developed by Sport NZ.
+This system aims to grow play in neighbourhoods through projects co-designed with schools, kura and the local community.
 It takes a locally-led approach by striving to understand and build on community strengths.

 Read more:

-The model acknowledges play happens throughout the neighbourhood and community, including driveways, streets, parks, reserves, green spaces and alleys.
+The model acknowledges that Play happens throughout the neighbourhood and community, including driveways, streets, parks, reserves, green spaces and alleys.

-It aims to address gaps in knowledge about the planning, design and implementation of informal play systems.
+It aims to address knowledge gaps about the planning, design, and implementation of informal play systems.

-The goal is to encourage activating play in spaces and communities, to support positive outcomes for play.
+The goal is to encourage active play in spaces and communities, supporting positive outcomes for play.

 Each Neighbourhood Play System project places the tamariki at the centre of the process, including the voices of their whānau and the community.
-Tamariki can tell us where and how they play, and what’s enabling or preventing them from playing at school and in their neighbourhood.
+Tamariki can share where and how they play, and what helps or hinders their ability to play at school and in their neighbourhood.

 The Neighbourhood Play System approach aligns well with schools and communities, especially those involved in Healthy Active Learning.
 It also connects with the local council and various community stakeholders.